-[Opinion] The new Austrian government is good news for the EU project
+[Opinion] New Austrian government is good news for EU project

 Opinion

-The new Austrian government is good news for the EU project
+New Austrian government is good news for EU project

-Austria has a new conservative government led by the young centre-right leader Sebastien Kurz (OVP), with the far-right Heinz-Christian Strache (FPO) as his vice-chancellor.
+Austria has a new conservative government led by the young centre-right leader Sebastian Kurz (OVP), with the far-right Heinz-Christian Strache (FPO) as his vice-chancellor.

 This is not the first time such a coalition rules the idyllic Alpine republic.